Old Rhinebeck Aerodrome: History

-Several associated antique/vintage auto club and vintage aircraft "type specific" events occur through the Aerodrome's event schedule, which has also included radio control scale aircraft "fly-in" low-pressure events, for flying scale models of aircraft of the 1903-1939 era that the museum's own full scale aircraft collection covers.
-These events have been ongoing ever since the Aerodrome's opening year in 1966, with at least one aeromodeling event each year occurring over the early September weekend following the United States' Labor Day holiday, in co-operation with a local AMA-chartered RC model aircraft club, with entrants regularly coming from places as distant as Canada and Florida.
+Several vintage auto club and vintage aircraft type-specific events occur at the aerodrome.
+The event schedule has also included radio-controlled scale aircraft fly-in events for scale models of 1903–1939 era planes, an era also covered by the museum's own full scale aircraft.
+These events have occurred since 1966, with at least one aeromodeling event held each year in early September following the Labor Day holiday, in co-operation with a local Academy of Model Aeronautics-chartered RC model aircraft club.
+Entrants come from places as distant as Canada and Florida.

 When Palen died in 1993, the non-profit Rhinebeck Aerodrome Museum assumed ownership.
-RAM is a Museum chartered by the New York State Board of Regents.
+The museum is chartered by the New York State Board of Regents.

 The museum's gift shop and model collection were destroyed in a fire on 20 August 2015.